-In the United States, veterans commit suicide at a rate of 22 individuals per day, first responders 5 individual per day, and 1 active-duty member per day.
+In the United States, veterans commit suicide at a rate of 22 individuals per day.

 The farm itself is a safe place for veterans and first responders suffering from trauma, depression/anxiety, substance use, and other issues.
 Staff and volunteers engage visitors to the farm by encouraging therapeutic interaction with the farm's equine residents, farm chores, and peer-to-peer support.
 These visits help veterans and first responders with feelings of isolation, communication, trust, and social skills.
 The end-goal of these interactions is to empower veterans and first responders to heal by realizing their efforts and contributions and assisting with reintegration into civilian life.